 How well do you know your sales team?
-How well does it handle telephone inquiries?
+Does it handle telephone inquiries properly?
 How is it doing with their tours?
 Are trials converting to new members?
-If you answered any of these questions without referencing a number or percentage, you’re missing out on one of the easiest ways to increase gym membership sales.
+If you answered any of these questions without referencing a number or percentage, you’re missing out on one of the easiest ways to increase gym membership selling skills.

 Tracking Sales Performance

 Using a few simple sales metrics will help you increase your revenue by determining where your business is strong and where you need to improve.
 Knowing the numbers will help you:

 - Firstly, set goals that motivate team members to reach their potential